tensorflow/compression/README.md

 Then run the unit tests (Do not run the tests in the workspace directory where `WORKSPACE` of `tensorflow_compression` repo lives.
-In that case, the Python interpreter would attempt to import `tensorflow_compression` packages from the source tree rather than from the installed package system directory):
+In that case, the Python interpreter would attempt to import `tensorflow_compression` packages from the source tree, rather than from the installed package system directory):
 ```bash
 pushd /tmp
 python -m tensorflow_compression.python.all_test